IBM-CAMHub-Open/terraform-modules/README.md

 | public_mysql_dns |  | The address of RDS DB instance |
 | cam_user |  | The user for ssh |
 | cam_pwd |  | The user password for ssh |

+### ibmpower

+#### ibm_cloud_private

+This module is to provision an IBM Cloud Private (ICP) cluster atop PowerVC.
+It will create an ICP master node (also serves as both a boot and proxy node) as well as a user-defined number of worker nodes.
+For more details about the module, please refer to its README file.

+#### nginx

+This module is to provision a sample NGINX cluster atop PowerVC.
+It will create three VMs and perfom a standard NGINX installation.
+This is intended as an example only and can be tailored to meet your specific needs.
+For more details about the module, please refer to its README file.

 ### local
 #### app_status